- Eligibility Criteria for Buying a New EC

 CPF Housing Grants: EC applicants can receive up to $30,000 in CPF Housing Grants from the government depending on their monthly household income, which can be used to offset the purchase price of the property.
 An SC/SPR household may be eligible for a Citizen Top-Up of $10,000 when the SPR become an SC or they have an SC child.
 Refer to the table below on the amount of CPF housing grants given:

-Condominium-like Amenities: ECs are equipped with facilities and amenities similar to those found in mass-market private condominiums, such as swimming pools, gyms, playgrounds, and landscaped gardens.
+Condominium-like Amenities: ECs offer facilities and amenities similar to those found in mass-market private condominiums, such as swimming pools, gyms, playgrounds, and landscaped gardens.

 Potential for Capital Appreciation: ECs provide promising potential for capital appreciation over time given Singapore's well-managed property market.
 Please refer to our EC case studies.